leekahung/leekahung/README.md

 #### I am a Web Developer / Hobby Programmer
 Have been an active coder as of late, whether it's in web development or simply writing a functional script, I enjoy creating web content that could be used or seen online!
 I'm currently contributing to a local community project, PASS, at Code For PDX (See [link to project](https://github.com/codeforpdx/PASS)) as well as an open-source project called Wars World (See [link to project](https://github.com/WarsWorld/WarsWorld))

-Skills: React.js / Next.js / JavaScript / SASS / HTML / CSS
+Skills: React.js / Next.js / JavaScript / TypeScript / SASS / HTML / CSS / Tailwind

 <table width="320px">
     <tbody>